 On November 12, 2013, Mr. Castelli retired from the office of Mayor of the City of Pleasant Ridge, Michigan, which he held for over 20 years.
 As Mayor, he served on the City Commission and Zoning Board of Appeals.
 He served on the Pleasant Ridge Planning Commission from 1985 to 1988, including a term as chair.
 He was elected to the Pleasant Ridge City Commission in 1988.
-He is a member (and past president) of the South Oakland County Mayor’s Association and was a past member of the Board of Directors of the Woodward Avenue Action Association.
+He was a member (and past president) of the South Oakland County Mayor’s Association and was a past member of the Board of Directors of the Woodward Avenue Action Association.

 Mr. Castelli was named to the “Leaders in the Law” Class of 2018 by Michigan Lawyers Weekly.
 He maintains an “AV” peer review rating with Martindale-Hubbell Law Directory, the highest peer review rating for attorneys.
-He has also been listed as one of the top 5% of attorneys in Michigan by Michigan Super Lawyers magazine since its inception in 2006, published annually by Law & Politics.
-He was also listed in the Corporate Counsel Edition, Super Lawyers 2009 and the Business Edition, Super Lawyers 2011-2015.
+He has also been listed as one of the top 5% of attorneys in Michigan by Michigan Super Lawyers magazine since its inception in 2006, published annually by Law & Politics and is listed in the 2009 Super Lawyers Corporate Counsel Edition and the 2011-2015 Super Lawyers Business Edition.
 In addition, he has been listed in Who’s Who in American Law since 2005 and has also been selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Corporate Law (Copyright 2017 by Woodward/White, Inc., of SC) and was named the Best Lawyers® 2019 Corporate Law “Lawyer of the Year” in Troy.

 J.D., magna cum laude, Wayne State University, 1977